 Although it covers the exam extensively I’ve found it a very useful tool for improving my vocabulary, which, according to this app at least, is my weakest area.

 You can never know too many words either, so I think it’s an app everyone can benefit from in truth.

 If you wish to download HSK Online, visit this link.

 HSK Online App – FAQ’s

-You DO NOT have to be studying the HSK Exam to benefit from this app, however… if speaking or writing characters is more your thing, it’s probably best you don’t invest anymore time here and focus on some of our other apps.
+You DO NOT have to be studying the HSK Exam to benefit from this app, however… if speaking or writing characters is more your thing, it’s probably best you don’t invest anymore time here and focus on some other apps.

 Yes it does, it also boasts a number of mock exams with extensive post-exam analysis.

 Can I book a HSK Exam through the app?